-The first inhabitants of this region, where the Southern Sierra Madre begins, were indigenous tribes pertaining to the Tatuan de Nayares group.
+The first inhabitants in the area of San Pancho Mexico, where the Southern Sierra Madre begins, were indigenous tribes pertaining to the Tatuan de Nayares group.

-In 1524 Don Francisco Cortés de Buenaventura named the area Azapan, and the Spanish christened the town San Francisco de Azapan and made it a part of the Jaltemba Hacienda, which produced coconut oil.
+In 1524 Don Francisco Cortés de Buenaventura named the area Azapan.
+The Spanish eventually christened the town San Francisco de Azapan and made it a part of the Jaltemba Hacienda, which produced coconut oil.

 “Another interesting thing about San Pancho is the Huichol community, which has a strong presence here; they live here, they share their daily lives here,” adds Kohl.

-Also known as the bridge for contemporary art, the Haus der Kunst has discovered an interesting market of art collectors in San Pancho, “we have internationalized ourselves more than ever,” concludes Helmut, from the tranquility of his new residence.
+Also known as the bridge for contemporary art, the Haus der Kunst has discovered an interesting market of art collectors in San Pancho; “We have internationalized ourselves more than ever” concludes Kohl, from the tranquility of his new residence.

 Get the hottest deals and latest news in your inbox!